blackducksoftware/ose-scanner/README.md

 # Installation

 To install the components of this integration, build them and then copy the contents of the ```output``` directory to your OpenShift cluster manager.
-Then import the containers.
+Then import the containers on the OpenShift master node.

 ```
 docker load < ./hub_ose_scanner.tar